HRT for Women: Menopause & Bioidentical Hormone Guide

 Bioidentical Hormone Therapy (BHRT)

 Bioidentical hormones are molecularly identical to the hormones your body produces naturally.
 They are derived from plant sources (typically soy or yams) and processed to match human estradiol, progesterone, and testosterone exactly.
 Many FDA-approved HRT products use bioidentical hormones, and these regulated options have been rigorously tested for safety and dosage consistency.
+Learn more about the benefits of bioidentical hormone therapy and how it compares to conventional options.

 It is important to distinguish FDA-approved bioidentical hormones from custom-compounded formulas.
 Compounded hormones are mixed by specialty pharmacies and are not FDA-regulated for safety, potency, or consistency.
 The North American Menopause Society and the American College of Obstetricians and Gynecologists advise that there is no evidence compounded bioidentical hormones are safer or more effective than FDA-approved alternatives.